Jason Stephens | April 9, 2020 | Car Accidents

 - School bus drivers can’t use their cell phones when children are on board.

 As discussed in a previous issue, the penalties for texting and driving in Texas are steep.
 The first offense will cost you $99 in fees.
 A repeat offense will cost you $200.
 If you’re involved in a car accident because of your texting, you could face a year in jail and up to $4,000 in fines.

 Texas isn’t alone in making these cell phone restrictions.
-Other states have similar measures in place in response to the dangers of distracted driving, which is a serious problem.
+Other states have similar measures in place in response to the dangers of distracted driving accidents, which is a serious problem.

 In 2018 alone, nearly 3,000 people lost their lives specifically because of distracted driving.

 How to Prevent Your Teenager from Texting While Driving

 With most teenagers, it can be difficult to get them to take your advice.
 However, their lives and the lives of others around them are dependent upon the message getting through.
 With that in mind, Stephens Law Firm, PLLC hopes these tips will at least help you begin the conversation with your teenager.

 Have a serious conversation with your teenager